 - 1. Staffing Levels

 - 2. Video Monitoring Technology

-- Security Mirrors
+- 3. Security Convex Mirrors

-115.13(a): P3000.03 addresses the agency's staffing plan development.
-The policy indicates that the Workforce Utilization Committee will formulate a staffing plan based on the number of allocated positions, historical turnover and anticipated vacancies.
-The policy indicates that the committee will review departmental rosters, review findings of program, operational and other management reviews and recommendations designed to increase effective use of resources.
-The policy also indicates that the vacancy rate will not exceed ten percent during any eighteen-month period.
+115.13 (a): In the PAQ, the agency provided PS 5324.12, Sexually Abusive Behavior Prevention and Intervention Program.
+This policy states that the Human Resource Management Division and Administration Division must consider PREA factors and safety, in general, when allocating overall staffing resources.
 The staffing plan takes into consideration generally accepted detention practices, any judicial findings of inadequacy, any finding of inadequacy from federal investigative agencies, any finding of inadequacy from internal or external oversight bodies, all components of the facility's physical plant, the composition of the inmate population, the number and placement of supervisory staff, the institutional programs occurring on a particular shift, any applicable state or local laws, the prevalence of substantiated and unsubstantiated incidents of abuse and any other relevant factors.
-According to the PAQ, the facility employs 235 staff.
+The PAQ indicated that the current staffing is based on the average daily number of inmates since the last PREA audit, which is 1663.
+The facility employs 353 staff.
 Staff mainly make up three eight-hour shifts.
-Interviews with the Warden and the PCM confirmed that the facility has a staffing plan which provides adequate staffing levels and that they reference the plan on a regular basis.
+Interviews with the Warden and the PCM confirmed that the facility has a staffing plan which provides adequate staffing levels and that they reference with the plan on a regular basis.
 The PCM indicated that each BOP facility receives a quarterly report which lists a summary of all program review deficiencies.
-These reports are reviewed at FDC Houston to determine if there are any necessary changes to policies procedure and practices.
-She also indicated that they review the National PREA Coordinator reports to monitor any trends and make appropriate modifications.
-The PCM indicated that the plan is reviewed quarterly and also during any monthly program reviews, exceeding the standard of an annual review.
-The Warden indicated that the facility reviews the plan and observes the facility to eliminate any blind spots, to place staff in high traffic areas and areas that have special populations.
+These reports are reviewed to determine if there are any necessary changes to policies procedure and practices.
+The PCM also indicated that they review the National PREA Coordinator reports to monitor any trends and make appropriate modifications.
+The PCM indicated that the plan is reviewed quarterly and also during any monthly program reviews.
+The Warden indicated that the facility reviews the plan and the facility to eliminate any blind spots, to place staff in high traffic areas and areas that have special populations.
 The Warden indicated that staff review the population to include aggressors and victims and determine any areas of weakness at the facility for these individuals.
-He also indicated that posts are not authorized to be unmanned, and overtime or mandatory overtime would be utilized, if necessary.
+The Warden also indicated that posts are not authorized to be unmanned and overtime or mandatory overtime would be utilized, if necessary.

-115.13(b): The facility indicated in the PAQ that no deviations from the staffing plan had occurred during the previous twelve months.
+115.13 (b): The facility indicated in the PAQ that no deviations from the staffing plan had occurred during the previous twelve months.
 The Warden provided the auditor with a memorandum of non-occurrence certifying that the facility has not deviated from the staffing plan.
 The interview with the Warden indicated that deviations would not occur as policy does not allow for correctional service posts to be unmanned.
 He indicated that they pay overtime or mandate mandatory overtime.
 He also indicated they could augment with non-custody staff, if needed.

-115.13(c): The staffing plan is reviewed quarterly by the Salary/Workforce Utilization Committee, exceeding the standard of an annual review.
+115.13 (c): The staffing plan is reviewed quarterly by the Salary/Workforce Utilization Committee.
 The plan was reviewed to assess, determine and document whether any adjustments were needed to the staffing plan, the deployment of video monitoring technologies and/or the resources available to commit to ensuring adherence to the staffing plan.
 The PC confirmed in the interview that she is consulted annually with regard to a review of the staffing plans for institutions.
-She indicated that the Human Resource Management Division and the Administration Division allocate overall staffing resources.
+She indicated that the Human Resource Management Division and the Administration Division allocates overall staffing resources.